MeganTran6023/VanDerVaartLab.MT/README.md

 * get median value from all 32 sequences, two dif median values due to block 1 and 2.

-Note: ourpose of block 1 and 2 for RDNA simulation is to compare behavior of strand A and B during the run and how they deviate from the reference RDNA strand made
+Note: purpose of block 1 and 2 for RDNA simulation is to compare behavior of strand A and B during the run and how they deviate from the reference RDNA strand made